Are German Shepherds Good Family Dogs?

 Now let’s go deeper.

-Understanding German Shepherd Temperament
+German Shepherd Behavior Traits

-The german shepherd temperament largely determines whether this breed thrives in a family environment.
+The German Shepherd temperament largely determines whether this breed thrives in a family environment.

 Core Temperament Characteristics